 - What were her views on the issue of abortion?

-Listen to the interview below and hear Ghate’s illuminating perspective on these questions and a variety of other topics.
+Listen to the interview and hear Ghate’s illuminating perspective on these questions and a variety of other topics.

 Share this article: